pchemguy/SQLite-SQL-Tutorial/Patterns JSON and DSV Output.md

 ]
 ~~~

-JSON objects are a bit too verbous when returning a record set, but there are a few other options.
+JSON objects are a bit too verbose when returning a record set, but there are a few other options.
 For example:

 ~~~sql
 WITH